josdem/hugo/content/techtalk/groovy/collections.md

 +++
-categories = ["techtalk", "code"] date = "2016-07-20T16:08:01-05:00"
+date = "2016-07-20T16:08:01-05:00"
+title = "Collections"
-tags = ["josdem", "techtalks", "programming", "technology", "groovy", "collections", "groovy collections"] title = "Collections"
+categories = ["techtalk", "code"] tags = ["josdem", "techtalks", "programming", "technology", "groovy", "collections", "groovy collections"] description = "Groovy provides native support for various collection types, including lists, maps or ranges.
+Most of those are based on the Java collection types and decorated with additional methods."
 +++

 Groovy provides native support for various collection types, including lists, maps or ranges.
 Most of those are based on the Java collection types and decorated with additional methods.